Dgame/blog/content/tik-take-toe-in-rust-in-a-ddd-fashion/index.md

 }
 ```

----
+## Summary

 And that's it, we've got ourselves a working Tik-Tak-Toe Game and learnt something about DDD.
-The complete project can be found on [Github](https://github.com/Dgame/tik-tak-toe-ddd).
+The complete project can be seen on [Github](https://github.com/Dgame/tik-tak-toe-ddd).
+I must say that everything here is **my own and current understanding of DDD**.
+If you have any suggestions for improvement of any kind, please let me know [or write a PR](https://github.com/Dgame/blog/pulls).
+I'm happy to receive any kind of criticism!